 3. No unpaid taxes.

-Goods And Services Tax Act Singapore: Wrapping Things Up
+Goods and Services Tax Act Singapore: Penalties and Compliance

 Although the Goods and Services Tax Act Singapore offers benefits to many firms, following its requirements can be tricky.
 To ensure timely compliance and submission of an error-free GST return, most firms engage the services of accounting firms in Singapore.